-I’m on the hunt for Connecticut dog friendly beaches.
+I wish I could bring my dog everywhere, so I’m on the hunt for Connecticut dog friendly beaches.
 All summer long I obsessed with bringing my dog Dottie to a dog friendly beach in Connecticut.
 I kept seeing people in other parts of the country frolicking with the dogs in the waves on Instagram and I was super jealous.

 Side note: I don’t think there’s a social platform that can inspire envy harder than Instagram.
 It’s so overly edited now.
 But back to the dogs and the beaches!